merlinkv/Omega_MSX2/README.md

 * 14-04-2024
    - Version updated to 1.2 MKV
-   - Schematics, PCB and Gerbers of versions 1.5s & 1.6 successfully ported to KiCad 8.0.1
+   - Schematics, PCB and Gerbers successfully ported to KiCad 8.0.1
    - The board has been rerouted.
    - Some components are now SMD